tfabris/CrowCam/README.md

      ssh admin@192.168.0.222       (update the address to be your NAS address)

-Set the access permissions on all of the files, using the SSH prompt:
+Set the access permissions on the folder and its files, using the SSH prompt:

+     chmod 770 CrowCam
+     cd CrowCam
      chmod 770 CrowCam*.sh
      chmod 770 crowcam-config
      chmod 770 youtube-dl